Fortran: Simple FORTRAN II program

-FORTRAN III to FORTRAN IV
+FORTRAN III

 IBM also developed a FORTRAN III in 1958 that allowed for inline assembly code among other features; however, this version was never released as a product.
-Like the 704 FORTRAN and FORTRAN II, FORTRAN III included machine-dependent features that made code written in it unportable from machine to machine.
+Like the 704 FORTRAN and FORTRAN II, FORTRAN III included machine-dependent features that made code written in it unportable from machine to machine, as well as Boolean expression support.
 Early versions of FORTRAN provided by other vendors suffered from the same disadvantage.